Abstract

 However, the observer situated in the approximately stationary in relation to the space “ECI coordinate system”, will observe how the Earth is rotating and that every point of the Earth’s surface is moving.
 They will see that the transmitting and receiving stations, positioned steadily on the ground surface, move eastward (along with the ground surface), at the linear speed V for the respective latitude.

 1. The case “Eastward Transmission”.
-Analysis of the results of the measurement of the velocity of the electromagnetic signal by observers located in the two considered frames of reference.
+Analysis of the results of the measurement of the speed of an electromagnetic signal by observers located in the two frames of reference.

 Station A transmits an electromagnetic signal (light beam) eastward at time tI to station B, which receives it at time tF.
 The time interval of the light beam travel is (tF – tI).
 During this time interval, each point of the Earth’s surface has moved in the stationary space at a distance Δ=V(tF – tI), where V is the linear velocity of the Earth’s surface in the stationary space for the respective latitude.